makhnnar/l2custom_acis/README.md

-# l2custom_acis
+# reimagined-world-of-aden

-It is a copy from https://gitlab.com/Tryskell/acis_public in version 382.
+Thi project starts as a fork of the l2acis interlude emulator in the version 382 and don't pretend to be an image of the same.
+To know more about please visit: https://gitlab.com/Tryskell/acis_public.

-It has some custom modifications for custom and fun servers.
+It has a lot of modifications for custom and fun servers, trying to change the original game experience.

-Current modifications:
+Some of those modifications are:

  - Enable/Disable attack from mounts with equipped weapon
  - Enable/Disable grade penalty
  - Migrated from ant build scripting to gradle
  - Basic API to modify on Air some server values

-Future modifications:

- *Game modifications*
+ - Damage over time effect that can be applied to movement or casting user actions

- - build new skill tress for every class, and merge some classes.
+ - Modified skill tress for every class like:
+   - Summoners
+   - Archers
+   - Healers
+   - Drawfs
+   - Dual warriors
+   - Single words warriors
+   - Orc warriors
- - add and modify some skills
+ - A set of new and unique skills
- - Modify base quests and created new ones
+ - Modify some base quests
+ - Created new ones like:
+   - Researchers of the forbidden knowledge
+   - Researches of Cruma Tower
+   - Researches of the Giants Cave
+   - Researches of the Tower of Insolence

  *Develop modifications*

- - Migration all code to kotlin.
- - Include some Injection Dependecy framework
- - Include unit testing for new features development
+ - Gradle build system

  *Server modifications*